Ticked-Off-Development/fitbit-LC-ME-Pacing-App/CODEBASE_STRUCTURE.md

 ### app /
 An `index.js` or `index.ts` file must exist in this folder, and must not be empty, or the build process will fail.

-#### index.js
-As the name implies, here is where all the javascript fonts and javascript frameworks reside.
-When you want to make changes, please minify the javascript and then upload.

-#### css
-Similar to js, here are the minified css files.

 ### companion /

 If an `index.js` or `index.ts` file exist in this folder, the companion will be built.